 1. Try to keep your air conditioner off as much as possible.

 Running your air conditioner is one of the biggest household energy expenses at any time of year, but it’s especially bad in the summer.
+Many experts in the prepaid electricity industry note that usage skyrockets because of air condition use.
 You can cut down on those bills if you keep it off most of the time and make a few simple adaptations to your usage patterns.
 First, you can use fans more frequently, while keeping the windows closed and the curtains shut so your house will be cooler when the sun’s at its hottest.
 When it’s cooler outside, you can open the windows and try to create a cross breeze.
 If you have a two-story house, you can also spend more time downstairs or create a family center in the basement where it is cooler.
 Go outside for a few fun activities in the summer sun, including swimming and picnics.
 You can also go out to air-conditioned places like the movies, the mall, and other fun venues.
 Make sure you encourage your whole family to wear light clothing that they’ll stay cool.
 If your family is staying inside wearing sweatshirts in the summer because the air is too cold with air conditioning, you are simply wasting energy.
 Instead, use the air conditioning less and wear clothing appropriate to the season.
 When you are using your A/C try to keep it at 78° for optimal energy efficiency.

 2. Make sure your air conditioner is energy efficient.